7mind/blog/_posts/2019-08-07-lightweight-reflection.md

 type Wrapped[K[_]] = HKTag[{ type Arg[A] = K[A] }]
 ```

-No there are no more those damn type arguments and may analyse different `Wrapped` types uniformly.
+Now there are no more of those damn type arguments, and we may analyze different `Wrapped` types uniformly.
 This is outside of the scope of this post, you may find completed and working example in [distage repository](https://github.com/7mind/izumi/tree/403bbf669fd2ab6924564f821cb52c459c3be082/fundamentals/fundamentals-reflection/src/main/scala/com/github/pshirshov/izumi/fundamentals/reflection)

 ## Designing data model

-We want to use a macro to statically generate non-ambigious type identifiers.
+We want to use a macro to statically generate unambiguous type identifiers.
 The following Scala features have to be supported:

 - [Parameterized types](https://docs.scala-lang.org/tour/generic-classes.html) (Generics),
 - [Unapplied types](http://eed3si9n.com/herding-cats/Kinds.html) (type lambdas, higher-kinded types),